sarthak1598/Privilege_Escalation-Automation-/README.md

 So , to save the time consumption in manually testing of the various possible vulnerbilities may be in operating system , network configuration , incorrect permission levels and any other vulnerbility .

 I used to write some automated testing scripts in boths as bash scripts for unix/linux and in python also for other windows like operating systems also .

+# Use cases and limitations
+1. The shell script is limited to the linux ased machines 2 all code is acccordance with the linux/unix settins and architecture .